 The player moves their character through the 2D levels using a number of different methods, traversing the various obstacles and enemies within the rooms to reach an exit door.
 The elements & contraptions found in the game that will help or hinder the player are:

 Doors lead to other rooms, and each room contains at least two doors, but often many more.
 Normal doors are opened by doorbells, but others are locked, and the player must first pick up a key to unlock them.

 Players can travel to higher and lower floors in a room using ladders and sliding poles.
 The ladders allow players to go either up or down, while poles only allow the player to slide down.

 This is a conveyor belt along the ground that allows the player to only travel in one direction, left or right.
 A switch allows these to be toggled to reverse direction, or be turned off completely.

 These trap doors are openings in the floor that are toggled by a switch.
 They cannot be traversed when open.
 If a player (or enemy) is standing on them when they are opened, they are killed.

 This is a teleporter booth that allows the player to instantly travel to another part of the room.
 Some rooms have teleporters that allow travel to multiple parts of the room, which are selected with color coded receptors.

-These vertical walls block the path of the player, but can be temporarily turned off for 8 seconds using the corresponding switch.
+These vertical walls block the path of the player, but can be temporarily turned off for eight seconds using the corresponding switch.